-- 1 Select Cache > Authentication > Insert > enter a name for the profile (for example, "SSL"). - 2 Select SSL Certificate mutual authentication > click OK > Apply. - 3 Add the new profile to the Web Server Accelerator by selecting Cache > Web Server Accelerator. - 4 Click Authentication Options > select the newly created profile. - 5 Click Add > And Profiles > OK. - 6 At the Accelerator tab, highlight the accelerator > click Modify. - 7 At the SSL Key ID, select the name of the certificate you created > click OK > Apply.
+- 1 Select Configure > Authentication > Insert > enter a name for the profile (for example, "Secure Exchange"). - 2 Select Secure Exchange Certificate mutual authentication > click OK > Apply. - 3 Add the new profile to the Web Server Accelerator by selecting Configure > Web Server Accelerator. - 4 Click Authentication Options > select the newly created profile. - 5 Click Add > And Profiles > OK iChain Server - Secure Exchange Between the Browser and iChain

+- 6 At the Accelerator tab, highlight the accelerator > click Modify. - 7 At the Secure Exchange Key ID, select the name of the certificate you created > click OK > Apply.